If ever there was a time when childcare, and care work more generally, has been thrown into the spotlight then the current pandemic is definitely it.

-Paying parents a wage for their reproductive labour could work alongside a Universal Basic Income.
-The revolutionary element lies in the political significance of paying mothers / parents a wage for caring for their children: something that is missing if we discuss only UBI.
+The political significance of paying mothers / parents a wage for caring for their children is revolutionary.
 If a mother’s reproductive labour was taken seriously and paid seriously, the repercussions would allow for all care work to be taken seriously: it would set a precedent for nursery staff to earn better wages, along with those working in care homes, including cleaners, and also those helping the vulnerable members of our communities.
 In short, many of the working poor and the unwaged poor would be brought out of poverty if their labour was fully acknowledged and if their wages reflected the essential nature of what they do.

 When we open up the subject of payment for childcare it leads to questions about the care which we are likely to need at the end of our lives.
 Because when women care for their children without a wage they risk putting themselves in a vulnerable position when they are older.
 In Wales, as in the rest of the UK, if you receive benefits you do not automatically pay National Insurance contributions and aren’t necessarily prompted to do so either.
 Women (because the majority are overwhelmingly women) who cared for their own children without a wage, have often gone on in later life to care for elderly parents and sick spouses.
 Many of them do not even receive the full state pension for their lifelong care work.